 Lists all books in the fortress that contain the secrets to life and death.
 To find the books in fortress mode, go to the Written content submenu in Objects (O).
-Tablets are not shown by default, because dwarves cannot read the secrets from a slab in fort mode.
+Slabs are not shown by default since dwarves cannot read secrets from a slab in fort mode.